idefix-code/idefix-days/tutorials/git/README.md

 > A *patch* may be a *(bug)fix* or a new *feature*.

 We'll review the steps towards contributing a patch.
 Following the whole procedure can be a little overwhelming, but note that most of the steps are only needed the first time you do it, so it's much simpler the second time.
 The process is also identical for many open source projects !

+In order to get some practice without polluting idefix's repo, here we'll work with a mock project with none of the source code but all of the infrastructure: https://github.com/idefix-code/idefox

 ### Fork it
 Because you don't have commit-rights on the `idefix-code` repository, you'll need to